6 Facts About Going Keto

 How the Diet Works

-When we decrease our carbohydrate consumption for several days, the body will turn to burning its own fat for energy.
+When you decrease your carbohydrate consumption for several days, your body will turn to burning its own fat for energy.

 The burned fat generates what are known as ketone bodies.

 The ketones suppress appetite and act as a preferred fuel source for the heart and brain.

 On this diet, a person enters a state of "ketosis,” a state that humans probably existed in for millions of years prior to the advent of supermarkets and processed foods.

 Still, there remains some confusion about keto and low-carb diets, what you can eat on these diets, and if they are healthy.

 MYTH 1: Ketosis is dangerous.